-Bonds have a role to play for portfolio resilience in terms of their portfolio function (liquidity, volatility dampener), so would instead focus on a more nuanced approach between yield & duration.
+Bonds have a role to play for portfolio resilience in terms of their portfolio function (liquidity, volatility dampener), so would instead focus on a more nuanced balancing of yield and duration.

-We would concur that long-dated nominal bonds look problematic, so would suggest a more "barbell" approach between shorter-dated bonds (as volatility dampener), and targeted, diversified bond exposures: emerging markets, high yield, inflation-linked (for diversification and real yield pick-up).
+We agree that long-dated nominal bonds look problematic, so would suggest a more "barbell" approach between shorter-dated bonds (as a dampener of volatility), and targeted, diversified bond exposures: emerging markets, high yield, inflation-linked (for diversification and real yield pick-up).